Home

 We speak as though this will happen at some future time.

-This speaks of a physical reality.
+This speaks of a physical reality of time and space.

-Then we go on to pray:
+Then, if we include the doxology, we go on to pray:

 “Thine is the kingdom.”